 (as amended March 25, 2011)

-This Compensation Committee Charter governs the operations of the Compensation Committee (the "Committee") of the Board of Directors ("Board") of Pacific Ethanol, Inc. (the "Company").
+This Compensation Committee Charter governs the operations of the Compensation Committee (the "Committee") of the Board of Directors ("Board") of Alto Ingredients, Inc. (the "Company").
 This Charter is intended as a component of a flexible corporate governance framework within which the Board, assisted by its committees, directs the affairs of the Company.
 Although this Charter should be interpreted in the context of all applicable laws, regulations and listing requirements of the NASDAQ Capital Market, as well as the Company's Certificate of Incorporation and Bylaws, as the same may be amended or restated from time to time, it is not intended to establish by its own force any legally binding obligations.

 GENERAL PURPOSE AND AUTHORITY

 The general purpose of the Committee is to (i) establish and administer a compensation policy for executive officers; (ii) review and approve the compensation policy for all employees of the Company and its subsidiaries other than executive officers; (iii) review and monitor the Company's financial performance as it affects the compensation policies of the Company or the administration of such policies; (iv) establish and review a compensation policy for the Board and Board committee members; and (v) act as the administrator for the Company's equity compensation plans as designated by the Board.